Alexa Cold Calling, an Effective Sales Strategy

 Cold calling can be an effective sales strategy when done properly.

-Make sure that your customers should never feel that you are actually trying to get the product sold and that’s it.
+Make sure that your customers never feel that you are actually trying to get the product sold and that’s it.
 Instead, focus on building credibility with your customer and an emotional connection.
-Customer, who is emotionally connected with your brand won’t mind spending a few more bucks on your product.
+Customers, who are emotionally connected with your brand won’t mind spending a few more bucks on your product.
 They will know they are getting value for the money.

 The best time to call!

 What do you do with the rest of the time, then?
-It’s obvious that all your potential leads are cold call recipients.
-Some of them have already travelled to the next step of your funnel.
+It’s obvious that all your potential leads are cold-call recipients.
+Some of them have already traveled to the next step of your funnel.
 The best you can do is to shift your sales team’s focus and let them build and nurture relationships with the warm prospects.

 Cold calling is not a sprint!